Safety Source: Look, Learn, and Live with Motorcycle Safety

 In any case, the Motorcycle Safety Foundation provides a Basic RiderCourse for new and beginning riders.
 This class will improve your riding skills and teach maneuvering strategies for escaping unsafe situations, and how to avoid them altogether.
 And more experienced rides can take the Experienced RiderCourse.
 This course offers teams of seasoned riders that all provide their own equipment and lesson in high speed maneuvering, traction, control, and emergency braking are taught.

-But most of all, the most important thing you can do is wear a helmet and other protective like appropriate footwear, gloves, and long pants.
+But most of all, the most important thing you can do is wear a helmet and other protective gear such as appropriate footwear, gloves, and long pants.
 In addition:

 - Wear brightly colored clothing